 Glucosamine sulphate and glucosamine hydrochloride (HCl) are the stable forms of glucosamine used in tablets and capsules.
 Binding glucosamine to either a sulphate or HCl stabilising agent ensures it won’t degrade in these supplement forms.
 There is no clear indication yet from research as to which form is more beneficial and anyway results tend to differ from one individual to another, so unless you know which suits you best the most effective approach may be to choose a product that contains both forms.

 Chondroitin sulphates are structurally diverse polysaccharides with a range of composition patterns.
-These complexities mean the biological roles of chondroitin sulphate are still not well understood.
-Recent studies indicate low molecular weight chondroitin sulphate (as opposed to high molecular weight varieties) is the most effective form.
-Indications are that significant absorption occurs via the stomach and small intestine and then enters the joint space.
+Indications from research show that significant absorption occurs via the stomach and small intestine and then enters the joint space.

 What is the recommended daily dosage?

-Typical recommended therapeutic dosage is 1500 mg per day, either as a single dose or in two or three divided doses, for 30 to 90 days duration.
-Some studies recommend a daily glucosamine dosage of 20 mg per kilogram of bodyweight, which gives a more individualised approach.
-A preventative supplemental dosage could safely vary from 500 mg to 1500 mg per day according to the individual.
+Typical recommended therapeutic dosage is 1500 mg per day, either as a single dose or in two or three divided doses, for a minimum of 30 to 90 days.

-Between 800 mg and 1200 mg chondroitin daily (in two or three divided doses) is the usual recommended therapeutic dosage.
-Most research results indicate that 2 – 4 months supplementation of chondroitin is needed before symptoms improve, although in some cases benefits are experienced sooner.
+Between 800 mg and 1200 mg daily (in two or three divided doses) is the usual recommended therapeutic dosage.
+Most research results indicate that 2 – 4 months supplementation of chondroitin is needed.

 Are there any contraindications or adverse effects reported?